shankaritchapurapu/helidon/examples/data-plane/README.md

 - audit via `oci.auditv2`
 - identity authn/authz settings via `oci.identity`

-The default Kiev backend is `IN_MEMORY`, which keeps the example self-contained.
+The configured Kiev data store uses the `IN_MEMORY` backend, which keeps the example self-contained.
+Switching to `DIRECT_DB` or
-After that service code is in place, switching to `DIRECT_DB` or `SERVICE` is a configuration change: update `oci.kiev.backend` and provide the backend-specific settings shown in the same file.
+`SERVICE` is a configuration change: update the `oci.kiev.data-stores` entry and provide the backend-specific settings shown in the same file.

 The same file also includes commented examples for: